Honduran Curly Hair Tarantula

 - Tarantulas have the ability to spin silk, but unlike other spiders, they do not use the silk to make webs that catch their prey.
 Instead, they use the silk to line their burrows and protect their eggs.

 In the wild, tarantulas eat insects and other arthropods.
-Cosley Zoo’s tarantulas are fed crickets.
+Cosley Zoo’s tarantulas are fed crickets and mealworms.

 Mating can occur any time of year.
 After mating, the female lays 100-500 eggs in a silk capsule.
-The young hatch about 6 weeks later.
+The young hatch about six weeks later.

 This type of tarantula is native to the jungles of Costa Rica and Honduras.
 It is a burrowing species.